-Random Access Memory (RAM) or Main memory in the computer was a precious resource during the pre-digital era and memory management function played an important role in effectively managing the multi-user environment with the available memory.
+Random Access Memory (RAM), or Main memory in the computer, was a precious resource during the pre-digital era and the memory management function played an important role in effectively managing the multi-user environment with the available memory.

-Paging concept was developed to overcome issues in memory partitioning and to provide flexible options to optimally utilize memory while serving multiple users environments.
+The paging concept was developed to overcome memory partitioning issues and provide flexible options to utilize memory while serving multiple users environments optimally.

-In this article let us understand about memory pages, virtual memory, demand paging and the way pages in main memory are getting refreshed from virtual memory residing in hard disk.
+In this article, let us understand memory pages, virtual memory, demand paging, and how pages in main memory are getting refreshed from virtual memory residing in the hard disk.

 What is a Memory Page?

-Processes are divided into pages of manageable size say 1MB or 2MB and the main memory of the computer is divided into frames of the same size and any page of any process will fit into any frames.
-OS ensures the all pages of a process for execution is made available in any of the frames and priority is given to fit them in a contiguously available frames for better performance.
-Pages of the process which goes into hibernation are removed from the main memory and pages of new process waiting in queue will be loaded.
+Processes are divided into pages of manageable size, say 1MB or 2MB, and the main memory of the computer is divided into frames of the same size, and any page of any process will fit into any frames.
+OS ensures all pages of a process for execution are made available in any frames, and priority is given to fit them in a contiguously available frame for better performance.
+Pages of the process which goes into hibernation are removed from the main memory, and pages of the new process waiting in the queue will be loaded.

-OS maintains the page table by mapping logical address of all the processes with the physical address of the memory where they are stored.
-This Page table enables OS to get the physical address of any page of any process and access its contents stored in the memory and executes it.
+OS maintains the page table by mapping the logical address of all the processes with the memory’s physical address.
+This Page table enables OS to get the physical address of any page of any process, access its contents stored in the memory, and execute it.
 Pages facilitate utilization of the main memory optimally as well as the execution of multiple processes efficiently.

 What is Virtual Memory?

 There is always a need to augment main memory in order to execute processes of sizes bigger than memory and handle more processes simultaneously.
-A huge sized memory, multiple times the size of the main memory, is created in secondary storage and made available to the users as the main memory to them virtually.
+A huge sized memory, multiple times the main memory size, is created in secondary storage and made available to the users as the main memory to them virtually.

-All the processes including the big sized process will be initially moved to the virtual memory instead of main memory as in the earlier version of Memory management.
-OS will load only the needed pages into the main memory and this method improves the ability of OS to manage more processes and performance of CPU.
+All the processes, including the big sized process, will be initially moved to the virtual memory instead of the main memory as in the earlier version of Memory management.
+OS will load only the needed pages into the main memory, and this method improves the ability of OS to manage more processes and performance of the CPU.

 - Demand Paging: OS loads only the needed portion of the processes (few pages) in the main memory at any given time.
 It is difficult to decide which pages should be made available in memory and when it is required?.
 Demand paging functionality of OS handles this situation by loading all the pages of all the processes in the virtual memory first and supplies any pages of any processes to the memory whenever it is demanded.

-- Page Fault: CPU executes instructions of a process, page after page, as found in the main memory and in its flow, if any of the page is not available in the main memory it raises an alert to OS to fetch the required page from virtual memory in secondary storage.
-This alert is known as page fault.
+- Page Fault: CPU executes instructions of a process, page after page, as found in the main memory and in its flow; if any of the pages are not available in the main memory, it raises an alert to OS to fetch the required page from virtual memory in secondary storage.
+This alert is known as a page fault.

 Page Replacement Algorithm

 Whenever CPU raises a page fault, OS does not immediately bring the required page from the virtual space.
-If there is a free frame (main memory page) available, OS will fill it with new page brought from Virtual memory otherwise it has to clear a frame (after backing it up into virtual memory) to accommodate the new page.
-Any page cannot be removed randomly and there should be some logic or algorithm in replacing the pages in the memory.
+If there is a free frame (main memory page) available, OS will fill it with a new page brought from Virtual memory; otherwise, it has to clear a frame (after backing it up into virtual memory) to accommodate the new page.
+Any page cannot be removed randomly, and there should be some logic or algorithm in replacing the pages in the memory.